WV-design/Trinity-toolhead/README.md

 * Ducts
 * Wider monolith compatibility
 * MGN12, the torsional stiffness is not needed because of the COM but why not :)

+## Credits
+Thanks Apex for your awesome belt clips and the insight!